Vittorio Dabormida: Army Staff and Academic career

 Dabormida served as a professor in the School of War for eight years, until promoted Infantry major in 1878.
 Quite a prolific writer, he published Sunti sullo svolgimento storico dell'arte della guerra prima della rivoluzione francese (trans.
 "Essays on the history of the art of war before the French revolution") in 1874, and in 1876 Vincenzo Gioberti e il Dabormida, a defence of his father's actions against the accusations made by Vincenzo Gioberti in 1857.
 In 1878 he wrote La difesa delle nostre frontiere occidentali in relazione agli ordinamenti militari odierni (trans.
 "The defence of our western borders with respect to current military organization"): the increasing attrition with France after the collapse of the Second French Empire led him to analyze the possibility of a conflict between France and Italy.
-Dabormida urged the usage of Alps as a strong defensive line capable of restoring balance of force in a fight with the more numerous French, against the common opinion based on Napoleonic experience that deemed the mountains as a mere delaying obstacle.
+Dabormida urged the usage of the Alps as a strong defensive line capable of restoring balance of force in a fight with the more numerous French, against the common opinion based on Napoleonic experience that deemed the mountains a mere delaying obstacle.

 The same year he published, on the same matter, a study: Ordinamento militare delle popolazioni alpine (trans.
 "Military organization of Alpine people") and, in August 1879, he was back to the School of War as full professor.
-While maintaining his teaching activity, in May 1880 Dabormida was re-attached to the Army Staff, and by November 1881 he was nominated secretary to the Army Chief of Staff, general Cosenz.
-Promoted Lt. colonel in 1883, he served in this capacity until June 1887, when he was reassigned to the 3rd Infantry Regiment as provisional commander.
+While maintaining his teaching activity, in May 1880 Dabormida was re-attached to the Army Staff, and by November 1881 he was nominated secretary to the Army Chief of Staff, general Cosenz and promoted to lieutenant colonel in 1883.
+He served in this secretarial capacity until June 1887, when he was reassigned to the 3rd Infantry Regiment as provisional commander.
 In April 1888 he was promoted colonel and confirmed in his role.
 Two years later, Dabormida was again reassigned to the Army Staff.
-In 1891, he published in Rome La battaglia dell'Assietta, a study wrote for his students when he was a teacher in the School of War about the 1747 Battle of Assietta.
+In 1891, he published in Rome La battaglia dell'Assietta, a study of the 1747 Battle of Assietta he had written for his students when he was a teacher at the School of War.

-Promoted major general in July 1895, he received the command of "Cagliari" Brigade.
+Promoted major general in July 1895, he took command of the "Cagliari" Brigade.
 On 12 January 1896, he was shipped to Eritrea and took command of the 2nd Infantry Brigade.